pixelmund/svelte-kit-cookie-session/README.md

 ---

-## Upgrading from v1 to v2
+## Upgrading from v2 to v3

-Please use any version above `@sveltejs/kit@1.0.0-next.232`, all older versions are not compatible with v2 anymore.
-Stick to `1.4.0` if you like to use older versions of `kit`.
+Please use any version above `@sveltejs/kit@1.0.0-next.340`, all older versions are not compatible with v3 anymore.
+Stick to `2.1.4` if you like to use older versions of `kit`.
-There are no major breaking changes, besides some internal refactoring and switching from JS Proxy to Getters/Setters which should end up in a better performance.
-We also only decrypt the session data now if you access the session.data.
-Also the session data returns undefined now if not existing instead of an empty object.
+There are some breaking changes around the apis, all methods are now async and reading/setting data is a function instead of a getter/setter.
+We're now using the WebCrypto Api instead of NodeJs Crypto, since it is polyfilled by SvelteKit and we can now support all environments instead of only Node ones.

+**_The session can be read and set by executing the session.data() function, if no parameter is provided the session will be returned otherwise the session will be set with the provided object_**

 ## Installation